-Engagements with clients will usually go through different steps, starting with determining the clients’ coverage (or lack of coverage) and up through the final step to determining how to close the priority gaps.
+Engagements with clients will usually go through different steps, starting with determining the clients’ coverage (or lack of coverage) up through the final step to determine how to close the priority gaps.

 Step one: Determine your overall coverage…or lack of coverage